ranbureand/multilingual-experiment/readme.markdown

 But, of course, there are exceptions.
 We place the pages `404.html`, `index.html`, and `sitemap.html` in the root directory of the site.
 Why?

-`404.html` and `index.html` are *unique* pages because Jekyll builds and serves automatically one and only one of them at a time. `sitemap.xml` instead is none other than a [Sitemap index](https://www.sitemaps.org/protocol.html#index "Sitemaps XML Format, Sitemap index") which points to the other localized sitemaps in the respective language subfolders.
+`404.html` and `index.html` are *unique* pages because Jekyll builds and serves automatically one and only one of them at a time. `sitemap.xml` instead is none other than a [Sitemap index](https://www.sitemaps.org/protocol.html#index "Sitemaps XML Format, Sitemap index") which points to the other localized sitemaps in the respective language subfolders (read the section [Multilingual Sitemap](#multilingual-sitemap) for more details).

 ### Posts